 - Oblivion tracks fame and infamy separately so you can be greeted heartily when you approach a guard (checking your fame) and then be chastised for being a thief when you talk to him (checking your infamy).

 - The game gives you a mixed result after completing the main quest or rising to the top of any of the guilds.
 New NPC responses are added to available pool, but old ones are never removed.
 So, for example, one NPC might thank you for saving the world from Alduin while the one right next to him berates you for releasing the dragon you captured in order to get to Alduin.
 It's no better for the faction quest lines either.
 One NPC may hail you as Harbinger of the Companions, while another then immediately asks you if, as a rookie member, you have to fetch everyone's mead.

-- This to seems to have been fixed as of recent updates, with people commenting only on your current ranking within a guild.
-Though you can still have one guard praise you for your valor, while the one next to him is calling you a sneak thief and threatening to chop off your hand.
+- This too seems to have been fixed as of recent updates, with people commenting only on your current ranking within a guild.
+Though you can still have one guard praise you for your valor, while the one next to him is calling you a sneaky thief and threatening to chop off your hand.